This series of PokerGO’s original programming reviews is proudly brought to you by ProfessionalRakeback.com.

 The mix between poker players and actors is also a great idea that serves the series well on the whole, with Teen Wolf and Orange is the New Black stars Tyler Posey and Jackie Cruz featuring in the cast of characters.
 I loved that they always managed to bring poker into the mix in a natural way for someone who isn’t an out-and-out poker player.
-Below, you can watch the entire Jennie Garth episode for free.

 While the name Deep Issues conjures up the idea of poker players sitting on a chaise longue offloading all the inner turmoil and torment, and there are some searching questions from Renee, it’s almost as if the chat is happening over drinks.

 For example, hearing players gossip about other people in the industry, or nominating one another as class clown or best-dressed in the Deep Issues awards, really does make each episode seem genuine and that the players are having a good laugh while being interviewed.

 One thing you notice as the series progresses is the steadily increasing episode length.
 Whereas Hellmuth and Negreanu’s episodes clocked in around the five-minute mark, later episodes featuring guests like Doug Polk, Brian Rast, and Maria Ho lasted for approximately twice as long.
 This illustrates that the series’ central concept became more established, producers were comfortable with extending the episode length to allow for deeper questioning from Renee.